ncatlab/nlab-content/pages/1149.md

 So we should be looking at sheaves with values in topological spaces.

-* There is only one thing we need to take care of, then: since a topological spaces ia a bit more flexible than a plain set, we should be a bit careful about when two sheaves $U \mapsto X(U)$ with values in topological spaces are to be regarded as equal for all practical purposes: recall that $X(U)$ is to be thought of as the space of all ways of mapping a probe space $U$ into a space $X$.
-Its not the single points (maps) in this space which matter so much, but they way they hang together.
+* There is only one thing we need to take care of, then: since a topological spaces is a bit more flexible than a plain set, we should be a bit careful about when two sheaves $U \mapsto X(U)$ with values in topological spaces are to be regarded as equal for all practical purposes: recall that $X(U)$ is to be thought of as the space of all ways of mapping a probe space $U$ into a space $X$.
+It's not the single points (maps) in this space which matter so much, but they way they hang together.

   * All "ways of hanging together" in a topological space $X(U)$